Science Kids - Bringing Science & Technology TogetherScience for Kids

 Mercury

 It's a tough life living next to the sun but someone's got to do it.
-Find out why Mercury has more in common with the Moon than Earth.
+Find out why Mercury has more in common with the Moon than our own Earth.

 Venus

 Similar in size to Earth but just a little hotter, ok make that a lot hotter!
-Venus is like an oven thanks to its thick clouds which keep the heat in.
+Venus is like an oven on a high temperature thanks to its thick clouds which keep the heat in.

 Mars

-The 'Red Planet' hasn't quite been conquered by humans yet but it has had a few interesting visitors in recent years.
-Find out more about this and the potential for liquid water on this dusty, rocky planet.
+The 'Red Planet' hasn't quite been conquered by humans yet but it's had a few interesting visitors in recent years.
+Find out more about this and the potential for liquid water on this rocky planet.

 Jupiter